India retail banking a 'nice oasis' for foreign lenders Deutsche, HSBC, peers

-MUMBAI/HONG KONG (Reuters) - Outsized returns in India, besting local lenders for the first time in a decade, are emboldening banks such as Citigroup (C.N), Deutsche Bank (DBKGn.DE) and HSBC (HSBA.L) to invest more in a market that has long held promise but tended to under-deliver.
+MUMBAI/HONG KONG (Reuters) - Outsized returns in India, besting local lenders for the first time in a decade, are emboldening banks such as Citigroup, Deutsche Bank and HSBC to invest more in a market that has long held promise but tended to under-deliver.

 Easing regulations and a surge in online banking are driving the change, with several overseas lenders increasing investment plans for the country to win affluent clients away from domestic rivals, senior bankers told Reuters.